Town and Country San Diego Town and Country San Diego

 Restoration by Nancy Butner

-LOCATION: Main lobby of the Town and Country Resort Convention Center
+LOCATION: Town and Country Resort Convention Center Lobby

 A mural depicting a large circle with waves and a radiant sun above.
 Green trees and plants are at the bottom of the image.